 - Make sure that you’ve set up conversion tracking and that you meet the conversion-based eligibility requirements.

-- Make sure you have sufficient average daily budget to account for at least ten times your target CPA bid.
+- Make sure you have sufficient average daily budget to account for at least 10 times your target CPA bid.

 - Gather your ad's assets like headlines, descriptions, images, and logos.

-If your existing remarketing is fairly simple (for instance, it only involves one user list), consider using a Smart Display campaign instead of a specific remarketing campaign, since Smart Display campaigns include remarketing.
-You can even link your feed for dynamic remarketing.
+If your existing data segments are is fairly simple (for instance, it only involves one user), consider using a Smart Display campaign, since Smart Display campaigns include remarketing.
+You can even link your feed for dynamic your data segments.